-Every individual, who is a fan of Literature, knows about William Shakespeare.
-There is absolutely no one in the field of Art, who doesn’t know about him.
-William Shakespeare was a very popular English poet, actor as well as a playwright.
+Every individual who is a fan of literature knows about William Shakespeare.
+William Shakespeare was an English poet, actor as well as a playwright.
 He is the one, who has brought us fine scripts like Romeo and Juliet and Hamlet and also wrote 154 sonnets.
 His poem, All The World’s A Stage, gained immense popularity, right when it was written and introduced to the readers of his time.

 The seven stages of a man’s life also refer to The Seven Ages Of Man.
 These ages are infant, school-going boy, lover/husband, soldier/fighter, justice/ability to understand right and wrong, Pantalone (greediness and high in status), and old-age.

 In this poem, Shakespeare has compared life with a stage.
 He has used different words to beautify the poem in a wonderful way.
 He has taken this concept from medieval philosophy, which showed glimpses of several different groups as the seven deadly sins for theological reasons.
 Theology is the study of God’s nature as well as religious belief.

 In ‘All the World’s A Stage’ Shakespeare discusses the futility man’s place in the world.
 Everyone is simply a player in a larger game that they have no control over.
 Shakespeare brings this theme, and others such as the purpose of life, and aging, and youth.
 He takes the reader through the stages of life, starting with

 Tone and Mood of All The World’s A Stage

 In ‘All the World’s A Stage’ Shakespeare creates a somber mood and an even, a matter of fact tone.
 The speaker knows that this is the way the world is.
 We are all going to end up back where we started as children and there’s no way to change that fact.

 Literary Devices in All The World’s A Stage